-Set up an informational meeting

-This is a great way to let students and parents learn more about your tour.
-Make sure your meeting's well-advertised: post flyers, send emails, shout from the top of the bell tower-or read our tips to the right for more ways to spread the word.
+Set up an informational meeting where students and parents can learn more about your tour.
+Make sure it's well-advertised: Post flyers, send emails, shout from the top of the bell tower-do whatever you'd like to spread the word.
 Then, at the meeting, be informative and passionate.
-After all, you know this will be an amazing trip, so make sure your students know it too.
+After all, you know this will be an amazing trip, so make sure your students know it, too.